joesteinkamp/design-knowledge-base/5_Leadership/Management/reports-peer-one-on-ones.md

 ## Potential Agenda

 **Relationship Building**
-It's very important to have a repertiore with the person.
+It's very important to have a repore with the person.
 - How are you?
 - How can I help?
 - etc...